 It is preferable to recite Hallel with the Minyan.
-If one is not up to the Minyan, this creates a dilemma; on the one hand it is appropriate to recite Hallel with the congregation (if he hasn't yet begun Boruch She'omar), and on the other hand, it is appropriate that one davens in the correct order.
+If one is not up to the Minyan, this creates a dilemma; on the one hand it is fitting to recite Hallel with the congregation (if he hasn't yet begun Boruch She'omar), and on the other hand, it is proper to daven in the correct order.
 For this reason, the Rebbeim were punctilious about being up to Hallel when the Minyan recited it on Yom-Tov.

-If one forgot to recite Hallel, he should recite it with a Brocho as soon as he remembers, as long as it is not yet sunset (or without a Brocho until Tzeis).
+If one forgot to recite Hallel, he should recite it with a Brocho as soon as he remembers, as long as it is before sunset (or without a Brocho until Tzeis).